Skip to main content

 • character development

-The character development in the game draws inspiration from various classic titles, with design and movement reminiscent of Rayman and a nostalgic feel akin to Crash Bandicoot: Wrath of Cortex.
-Additionally, the final boss encounter evokes memories of Grim Fandango and the forest level in Lego Racers, suggesting a blend of familiar influences that enhance the overall experience.
+The character development in the game draws strong comparisons to classic titles, with design and movement reminiscent of Rayman and a nostalgic feel akin to Crash Bandicoot: Wrath of Cortex.
+Players also note that the final boss encounter evokes memories of Grim Fandango and LEGO Racers, suggesting a blend of familiar influences that enhance the overall experience.

 Buy Life Goes On: Done to Death